SNARL1/cmr-analysis/README.md

 ### Viewing notebooks

 HTML-rendered notebooks are available in the `doc/` and `out/` directories.
-Notebooks in the `out/` directory contain details of the data creation steps and analysis results for each population.
-The notebook in the `doc/` directory provides general summaries of the status of each frog population, based on results in `analysis` notebooks in the `out\` directory.
-To view an HTML-rendered notebook directly from this repository (and not instead see the HTML source code when you open the file), click on the notebook you want view and add this prefix to the URL displayed in the address bar: `https://htmlpreview.github.io/?`.
+To view an HTML-rendered notebook directly from this repository, click on the notebook and add this prefix to the URL displayed in the address bar: `https://htmlpreview.github.io/?`.
 For example, for the notebook file
 `notebook_results.nb.html`, add `https://htmlpreview.github.io/?` to the notebook's URL

 `https://github.com/SNARL1/cmr-analysis/blob/main/doc/notebook/notebook_results.nb.html`